GFore/ReacTacToe/README.md

 1. Display the location for each move in the move history list. **[DONE THAT]**
 2. Bold the currently selected item in the move list. **[DONE THAT]**
 3. Rewrite Board to use two loops to make the squares instead of hardcoding them. **[DONE THAT]**
-4. Add a toggle button that lets you sort the moves in either ascending or descending order.
+4. Add a toggle button that lets you sort the moves in either ascending or descending order. **[DONE THAT]**
 5. When someone wins, highlight the three squares that caused the win.
 6. When no one wins, display a message about the result being a draw.